PhilSA/Trove/com.trove.attributes/Documentation~/how-it-works-attribute-commands.md

 ## Writing and executing commands

-In order to write commands for later execution, first you must get an entity that has a `DynamicBuffer<AttributeCommandElement>`.
-Then use an `EntityCommandBuffer` to append to the `AttributeCommandElement` buffer on that entity.
+In order to write commands for later execution, first you must create an entity that stores these commands in a dynamic buffer.
+You can do this using `AttributeCommandElement.CreateAttributeCommandsEntity`.
+Then, add commands to the returned buffer of commands.
 For example:

 ```cs
 using AttributeCommand = Trove.Attributes.AttributeCommand<AttributeModifier, AttributeModifierStack, AttributeGetterSetter>;